 - from comprehensible input, which might be of use to them

-- and from the opportunity to notice other language items that might be ‘acquired’.
+- and from the opportunity to notice other language items that might be implicitly ‘acquired’.

 Most of the time, learning is incidental.
 While helping learners to learn, we do not know for sure what they have actually learned and what is still in the process of being acquired.

 The PPP paradigm lacks another (fourth) P: Personalization.
-We learn language to talk about our knowledge, experience and feelings.
+We learn the language to talk about our knowledge, experience, and feelings.
 The aim is to be truthful and meaningful.
-This stages helps learners own the content and relate it to their lives.
-Students need to feel a connection to the material.
+This stage helps learners own, or better appropriate, the content and relate it to their lives.
+Students need to connect to the material taught.
 Unfortunately, this is missing in the PPP approach to teaching.